fritz-marshal/fritz/doc/filters.md

 }
 ```

-The user-defined filter stages then operate on "enhanced" alerts that look like this:
+The user-defined filter stages then operate on the "enhanced" packets that look like this:

 ![img/filter-04.png](img/filter-04.png)